 5. They play the victim.

-Covert narcissists have a way to extract sympathy from you, as, like most narcissists, they have the ability to think empathetically, so they have cognitive empathy where they can relate to what they can use against you to provoke those feelings within you that’s going to serve the narcissists best interest (emotional abuse.) they are going to guilt-trip you at every opportunity, they’re going to come at you with those crocodile tears they will exaggerate their emotions they will bring the drama out and then claim they’ve not done nothing to you, they will create chaos conflict and drama and then they will play the victim.
-They will exaggerate all their emotions and downplay all yours or accuse you of being too sensitive.
+Covert narcissists have a way of extracting sympathy from you, as, like most narcissists, they can think empathetically, so they have cognitive empathy where they can relate to what they can use against you to provoke those feelings within you that’s going to serve the narcissists best interest (emotional abuse.) they are going to guilt-trip you at every opportunity, they’re going to come at you with those crocodile tears they will exaggerate their emotions they will bring the drama out and then claim they’ve not done anything to you, they will create chaos conflict and drama, and then they will play the victim.
+They will exaggerate all their emotions and downplay all of yours or accuse you of being too sensitive.

 Avoid those who are never wrong.
 E.S